-I was reminded again this week why it’s so important to get your stuff checked.
-Radical mastectomies aren’t done on a whim, and the thought of my acquaintance, who’s just undergone that serious surgery, makes me shudder.
+I was reminded recently why it’s so important to get your stuff checked.
+Radical mastectomies aren’t done on a whim, and thinking of my acquaintance, who’s just undergone that serious surgery, makes me shudder.

 In Canada, we enjoy access to the best of the best.
 Although it sometimes feels as if we’re taxed to death, one of the advantages is “free” healthcare, and despite some of the current issues, it’s pretty darned good.
 Around here you can’t play the “I can’t afford to have that procedure done” card.
 There’s just no excuse.